mozilla/gcp-ingestion/docs/sla.md

 Intermittent Downtime for a period of less than 60 consecutive seconds will not be counted towards any Downtime Periods.

-**"Biweekly Uptime Percentage"** means total number of minutes in two weeks, minus the number of minutes of Downtime suffered from all Downtime Periods in two weeks, divided by the total number of minutes in two weeks.
+**"Biweekly Uptime Percentage"** means total number of minutes in a rolling two week window, minus the number of minutes of Downtime suffered from all Downtime Periods in the window, divided by the total number of minutes in the window.

 **"Stability Work"** means work on preventing downtime while all other features and work are suspended.